jgoizueta/grassgis/README.md

 @value = 10
 GrassGis.session configuration do |grass|
   puts @value # 10
-  grass.g.region res: 10 # now you need to use the object to issue commans end
+  grass.g.region res: 10 # now you need to use the object to issue commands end
 ```